vb-consulting/Norm.net/Documentation/reference/options.md

 - When `MapPrivateSetters` is false (default), only `PublicInt` would have been mapped.

-- Default is false (only members with public setters are mapped).
+- The default is false (only members with public setters are mapped).

+---

 ### NameParserCallback

-- Define a callback function that is called in a database field names parsing phase and can replace names with return values from this callback function.
+- Define a **callback function** that is called in a **database field names parsing phase** and can **replace names** with return values from this callback function.

 - This option has the following signature: